Frequently Asked Questions

 We also have occasional fundraisers, parties and special work projects, when we all chip in extra time.
 There is no school on field trip days: we either attend the field trip with our children or arrange for another parent to take them.

-There is a mandatory parent meeting the second Wednesday of every month (which will be conducted via zoom during COVID-19)
+There is a mandatory parent meeting the second Thursday of every month.

 Does my child have to be toilet trained to attend EIP?